jlevy/repren/README.md

 ## Try it

-Let's try a simple replacement in our working directory (which has a few source files):
+Let's try a simple replacement in my working directory (which has a few random source files):

     bash-3.2$ repren --from frobinator-server --to glurp-server --full --dry-run .